 Snap some photos during Gyeongbokgung Palace’s glamorous guard changing ceremony taking place outside the palace’s main entrance (Gwanghwamun) everyday except Monday, at 11am, 2pm and 3.30pm.

 Take subway line 3 to Gyeongbokgung station (Exit 5)

 2. Living Life The Korean Way at Noryangjin Fish Market

 |Noryangjin Fish Market (Flickr / sellyourseoul)|

-Known for its fresh seafood, Noryangjin Fish Market is a beloved 24-hour market situated in the local neighbourhood of Noryangjin-dong.
-The areas in the vicinity of Noryangjin Fish Market maintains Korea’s local ambience — a vast difference from other over commercialised parts of Seoul.
+Known for its fresh seafood, Noryangjin Fish Market is a beloved 24-hour market situated in the local neighborhood of Noryangjin-dong.
+The areas in the vicinity of Noryangjin Fish Market maintains Korea’s local ambience — a vast difference from other over commercialized parts of Seoul.

 After you wandered through Noryangjin Fish Market and purchased your seafood, you can make your way to restaurants in the vicinity where chefs will whip up a delightful meal for you at a nominal price.